 Rabbi Jonathan Keren-Black was born in London 1958.
 He grew up in a committed Progressive Jewish family and always wanted to be a rabbi.
 He attended a large orthodox Jewish day school, JFS, because there was then no Progressive Jewish day school, and it had excellent engineering facilities!
 There he experienced orthodox Judaism, which reinforced for him the values of his own Progressive tradition.

 On being ordained in 1988, Jonathan took up a position at the Hertsmere Progressive Synagogue, in Elstree near London, where he remained for 15 years.
 He was involved in establishing a unique pluralist Jewish primary school which opened in 1995, the Clore Shalom School.
-His attention then turned to assist with a secondary school, JCoSS, along the same unique lines, which finally opened in 2009 and has been a huge success, which is changing the face of Jewish schooling in the UK.
+His attention then turned to assist with a secondary school, JCoSS, along the same unique lines, which finally opened in 2009 and has been a huge success, and is changing the face of Jewish schooling in the UK.
 Its first head has now been appointed to lead Bialik College in Melbourne, so its effect has reached our shores.

 In 2011 Jonathan was involved in the establishment of J-CAM – Jewish Community Arts and Media Australia, and in 2012 assisted in the setting up of J-AIR, Jewish Internet Radio.

-In his rare leisure time, Jonathan enjoys reading and musical theatre.
+If he ever has any leisure time, Jonathan enjoys reading and musical theatre.